opendocsg/slw-judgments-backfill/2016_SGHC_246/report.md

 _Building and construction law_ – _Terms_ – _Implied terms_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 63 of 2016 was allowed in part by the Court of Appeal on 18 September 2017.
-See [2017] SGCA 53.]
+See <span class="citation">[2017] SGCA 53</span>.]

 29 November 2016